SenseNet/sn-client/examples/sn-blog-gatsby/README.md

 **GATSBY_REACT_APP_CLIENT_ID** and **GATSBY_REACT_APP_CLIENT_SECRET** environmental variables should be defined.

-You can easily store it in .env files by doing the following:
+You can easily store them in .env files by doing the following:

 ```javascript
 // In your .env file